-The school/college continues to be responsible for any learner placed with an alternative provision provider.
+The school continues to be responsible for any learner placed with an alternative provision provider.
 Learners in alternative provision often have complex needs and are vulnerable to additional risk of harm.
 We will ensure that the provider meets the needs of the learner and obtain written confirmation from the provider that appropriate safeguarding checks have been carried out on their staff and individuals working for the provider.
-The school/college also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.
+The school also has arrangements in place to ensure attendance is monitored and that there are effective safeguarding arrangements within the provision.

-Use of school/college premises for non-school/college activities
+Use of school premises for non-school activities

-Our school/college safeguarding arrangements will apply to all activities provided by the school/college under the direct supervision of school/college staff.
-Where activities are provided by another body, the governing body/trustees/proprietor will seek assurance that the provider has appropriate safeguarding/child protection policies in place and ensure arrangements are in place to liaise with the school/college where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll/attend the college.
+Our school safeguarding arrangements will apply to all activities provided by the school under the direct supervision of school staff.
+Where activities are provided by another body, the governing body/trustees will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
+This includes arrangements to liaise with the school where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll..
 Safeguarding requirements are included in all lease/hire agreements.

-Section 9: What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school/ college
+Section 8: What staff should do if they have a safeguarding concern about a member of school staff or concerns about safeguarding practices within the school

-As part of our whole school/college approach to safeguarding there are processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
-Our culture and environment support staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace which may have implications for the welfare and safety of children.
+As part of our whole school approach to safeguarding there are processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
+Our culture and environment supports all our staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace (including online) which may have implications for the welfare and safety of children.

-All concerns and or allegations about adults working in or on behalf of the school/college (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.
+All concerns and or allegations about adults working in or on behalf of the school (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.